 An Illinois disabled veteran doesn’t pay taxes on a mobile home.
 This exemption applies to the tax levied by each county to the owner of a mobile home.

 The home must be owned and occupied by an Illinois disabled veteran (or unremarried surviving spouse).
-The VA must have awarded qualifying Illinois disabled veterans the Specially Adapted Housing Grant for the primary residence before purchasing the mobile home.
+The VA must have awarded qualifying Illinois disabled veterans the Specially Adapted Housing Grant for their primary residence before purchasing the mobile home.

 The disabled veteran, spouse, or unremarried surviving spouse must reside in Illinois on January 1 of the tax year the exemption is being claimed.
 Contact your local county tax assessor’s office or Veteran Service Officer for further information on these Illinois VA benefits.

 Illinois income tax benefits are available to those who served.

 Illinois does not tax government disability plans.
 Military disability retirement pay (received as a pension, annuity, or similar allowance for personal injury or sickness resulting from active service) may not need to be included in taxable income.